 If you feel stiff and uneasy, the very first thing you want to do is to shift all the weight to your back leg.
 It’s simple but completely changes the posture, as well as turning 45° toward the camera.
 These two little adjustments are golden and make anyone and everyone look their best.

 45° turn works perfectly for sitting poses too.
-And, girls, if you want your legs look longer when seated, put them closer to the camera and tiptoe a little.
-No matter if you sit on the ground or a chair, pointed toes make your legs more gorgeous.
-Guys, to look cool while sitting, slide one leg under other’s upright knee and put it on the ground.
+And, girls, if you want your legs to look longer when seated, put them closer to the camera and tiptoe a little.
+No matter if you sit on the ground or on a chair, pointed toes make your legs more gorgeous.
+Guys, to look cool while sitting, slide one leg under the other's upright knee and put it on the ground.

-When you stand in 45° angle, your front leg appears closer to the camera, which makes you look thinner, but more importantly, it’s the best flattering angle for any body type.
+When you stand at a 45° angle, your front leg appears closer to the camera, which makes you look thinner, but more importantly, it’s the best flattering angle for any body type.
 To max the effect, you can turn your torso just a bit and put one arm closer to the camera, and another - slightly back (but don’t hide it entirely).
 Try all these variations in front of the mirror and see what it does to your posture.

-If you’re after more feminine pose, make an S-shape with your body, shift the weight on a back leg and see if one hand will feel good on your hip.
+If you’re after a more feminine pose, make an S-shape with your body, shift the weight on a back leg and see if one hand will feel good on your hip.
 With this one, the curvier your S - the better.

-For more masculine image, stand straight toward the camera, leave some space between the feet and try to mimic a rock as best as you can.
+For a more masculine image, stand straight toward the camera, leave some space between the feet and try to mimic a rock as best as you can.

 Now, let’s talk about limbs.
 If you don’t know where to put your hands, try to add more dynamics: separate your hands from the body just a touch and bend them to create angles.
-For example, put one hand in the pocket and bend it in the elbow, leave the other one relaxed and hanging.
+For example, put one hand in the pocket and bend it in the elbow, leaving the other one relaxed and hanging.
 Bent elbows and knees always look great in photos, you just have to make sure they aren’t turned right into the camera and that you’re 100% comfortable in your position.
 You can seat and bend one knee (or both) and add a bent arm on top of it (or both arms).

 You get the drill.
 If you want interesting sitting poses, bend your limbs, make everything more dynamic